 Early History of the Bewynne family

 This web page shows only a small excerpt of our Bewynne research.
-Another 263 words (19 lines of text) covering the years 1086, 1216, 1272, 1273, 1272, 1307, 1273, 1500, 1619 and 1626 are included under the topic Early Bewynne History in all our PDF Extended History products and printed products wherever possible.
+Another 263 words (19 lines of text) covering the years 1086, 1216, 1272, 1273, 1272, 1307, 1273, 1500, 1619, 1626, 1559, 1559, 1552, 1586 and 1552 are included under the topic Early Bewynne History in all our PDF Extended History products and printed products wherever possible.

 Bewynne Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bewynne include Bavent, Baven, Bavin, Bauvent, Bavvent, Bavant and many more.

 Early Notables of the Bewynne family (pre 1700)

 Another 40 words (3 lines of text) are included under the topic Early Bewynne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bewynne family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Bewynnes to arrive on North American shores: Mary Bavin who arrived in Virginia in 1650 and Thomas Bavin in 1750.